 The GT Crazy-Hubs Height adjustable axle carriers are Tech-rails height adjustment systems for the Onewheel GT.
 It’s a system that not only allows for 5 different riding positions but also increases the cooling of the motor with its specially-designed carrier.
 The carrier wraps around the axle and clamps to it, this provides both increased strength and rigidity to the axle as well as pulling heat from the stator.
 The heat is dissipated into the air with the help of the built-in heat fins.

-The carrier will also increase the strength of the axle when its clamped onto it.
+The carrier will also increase the strength of the axle when it is clamped onto it.

 Configuration